 Undergoing detox at an accredited facility is of the utmost importance to maintain a person’s health and safety.
 When someone enrolls in opioid detox at one of The Recovery Village’s facilities, doctors and staff will help the person feel as comfortable as possible during withdrawal.

 Opioid overdose is a possibility for people who misuse prescription or illicit opioids.
-People who experience a setback (relapse) during or following detox may face an increased risk of overdose.
 Because opiates trigger receptors in the part of the brain that regulates breathing, high doses of opiates can interrupt, and even stop, a person’s breathing.
-The symptoms of opiate overdose are vastly different from those seen in opiate withdrawal.

 Important overdose symptoms to look for are: